dansomething/coc-groovy/Readme.md

 #### Disclaimer
 *Note, this extension is experimental and still under development so things may be broken. ¯\\\_(ツ)\_/¯*

+*This is also why it is not published to NPM.*

 ## Quick Start

 1. Download and install a recent Java Development Kit (latest Java 8 is the minimum requirement).